eendeego/nerd-ww-tool/README.md

 This project fetches data from [True Weight](http://www.madeupsoftware.com/trueweight/home.html), plots it via [D3](http://d3js.org/) to SVG.

+Two charts are generated: a long term chart (with full weight history) and a shorter term chart (current period starting at an hardcoded date - for now).

-This SVG is then rasterized via ImageMagick or Batik (later gives best results.)
+These SVGs are then rasterized via ImageMagick or Batik (later gives best results.)

 Note: ImageMagick and/or Batik must be installed separately.

-The final png image can be shown by [Nerd Tool](http://mutablecode.com/apps/nerdtool.html).
+The final png images can be shown by [Nerd Tool](http://mutablecode.com/apps/nerdtool.html).

+The shorter period chart is also complemented with a moving average and a linear regression (see your current trend).

+# Sample charts

+(TODO)

 # Automatic updates